ImnIrdst/ICPC-Cheatsheet-2015-TiZii/Contest Roles/Errors.md

-Essential Headers:
-	#include <cstring>
-	#include <cstdio>
-	#include <cmath>

 Wrong Answer:
 	- getline
+	- long long
 	- Zero (lower bound test case)
-	- Give the impossible output to the solution
+	- Always Give the impossible output to the solution

 Time Limit:
 	- Use runtime < 1e6/2

 Compile error:
-	- using abs or fabs without cmath
+	- using abs or fabs without cmath (define Abs yourself)
 	- using memset without cstring
 	- using printf or scanf without cstdio